QafooLabs/QafooLabsNoFrameworkBundle/README.md

 );
 ```

-2. Disable view listener in SensioFrameworkExtraBundle
+Disable view listener in SensioFrameworkExtraBundle if you are using that (not required anymore):

 ```yml
 # app/config/config.yml